libavg/libavg/sphinxdoc/ui.rst

                 Called when movement stops.
 This is either directly after the up event or when inertia has run its course.

+        .. py:method:: abort()

+            Aborts the present recognized gesture and sliding caused by inertia

         .. py:method:: abortInertia()

             Causes inertia processing to end immediately.